zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

     ```

 3. Generate an overview page by right-clicking the view entity > **Generate overview pages**.
+4. Add the new overview page to the navigation.
-4. Run your app locally, then click **View App**.
+5. Run your app locally, then click **View App**.
 Use this view entity in a data grid to show the total value.

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/create-overview-pages/total-value.png" >}}

 ### Join OrderLine and Order Entities

-Calculate the total value of an order by joining the `OrderLine` and `Order`tables.
+You can calculate the total value of an order by joining the `OrderLine` and `Order`tables.
 To do this, follow the steps below:

 1. Create a new view entity and name it *OrderWithTotalValueVE*.
 2. Add the following query to the OQL editor: